Colonel Routh Goshen: Life as Colonel Routh Goshen

 By at least 1859, Colonel Routh Goshen had already become known as the "Arabian Giant."
 By November 1863 he was being billed alongside Anna Swan, General Tom Thumb, and Commodore Nutt at Barnum's American Museum.
 He was described as being twenty-seven years old at the time and having been born in Jerusalem.
 He was reported to have settled for a time around 1869 on a farm in Algonquin, Illinois.
 In 1870 a semi-fictitious biography of his life was published entitled "The History of Palestine and the Present Condition of Old Jerusalem and the Life of Col. Routh Goshan".
 Another fictional biography described his history as:

-This worthy descendant of the Brohdignagian race first saw the light of day forty three years ago in the city of Jerusalem, Palestine.
-He is of Hebrew and Turkish descent.
-At present he stands seven feet eleven inches in his stocking feet, weighs 635 pounds, measures ninety one inches around the chest and ninety five inches round the waist.
-His arms are the thickness of saplings and his fist possesses the ponderosity of the hammer of Thor.
-The Colonel served in several eventful campaigns.
-He was in the Turkish army at Jerusalem, and fought through the Crimean war, the war of Italian independence and the campaign of Maximillian in Mexico. ...

 In 1876, he toured the United States with Commodore Nutt as part of the Lilliputian Comic Opera's performance of a version of the story of Jack the Giant Killer.
 In 1878, he toured the United States with P. T. Barnum's New and Greatest Show on Earth.
 He toured with Barnum's Circus again in 1879, 1880, and 1883.
 In Summer 1882, he performed at Atlantic City, New Jersey.
 In June 1884, Goshen helped advertise clothing for a clothing house in Chicago, known for having a gigantic selection.
 In the following years, he exhibited himself at several dime museums.
 In July 1888, a fire occurred at Goshen's farm near Middlebush that destroyed several buildings and his collection of memorabilia.